top of page

 2. Ads and Online Listings Add Up

 Getting your property noticed isn’t free.
-To attract tenants, you need to market your rental.
-That often means paying for ads or using listing sites that charge a fee.
+To attract quality tenants, you often need to pay for marketing costs such as ads or premium listings.
 Even if some platforms are free, the best results usually come from the paid ones.

 3. When Unruly Tenants Become a Problem